thiagowfx/thiagowfx.github.io/content/posts/2022-02-10-nix-shell-in-a-nutshell.md

 Hello, world!
 ```

-In case you're curious, this is a GNU package:
+In case you're curious, this is a GNU binary:

 ```shell
 $ hello --version